 It is also the ability to analyse a design fully to understand what needs to be done to advance the process and make it better and better.

 Our team has a full understanding of mechanical sciences, spatial layouts, materials, kinematics and a pragmatic approach to real life applications.
 With these characteristics, we are well placed to analytically and critically approach every design we produce and provide a solution to the problems.

 We can undertake a full protocol testing methodology and perform a Validation and Verification (V&V) process.
 Does the product meet the acceptance criteria of the specification and does the design output match the design input.
 When we perform testing we look at the V&V and introduce temperature, time, duty cycling, ageing, and various other aspects to ensure that the testing of any product or prototype is representative of its working environment.
 We then create test reports with multimedia, graphs, data tables, videos, FEA simulations and other supporting documents to record the results.
 Finally we provide a summary and recommendations and “next step” action plan.
 This allows our clients to be fully informed and ensure that critical decisions are made with all the information available.

-We also employ methodology tools such as Failure Modes Effects Analysis (FMEA) and Misuse Modes Effects Analysis (MMEA) and tolerance analyses to reinforce the solidity of our designs.
+We employ engineering methodology tools such as Failure Modes Effects Analysis (FMEA) and Misuse Modes Effects Analysis (MMEA) and tolerance analyses to reinforce the solidity of our designs.

-Using these tools and sometimes hand calculations or statistical spreadsheet analyses and the in-built, geometry checking and clash detection within Creo® and Solidworks®, Cambridge Design Technology cannot only design but engineer you solutions.
+Using these tools and sometimes hand calculations or statistical spreadsheet analyses along with the in-built, geometry checking and clash detection within Creo® and Solidworks®, Cambridge Design Technology do not only design, but also engineer solutions.